kineticdata/peripherals-utilities/bridge-adapters/kinetic-bridgehub-adapter-generic-rest/README.md

 ------------ | -------------
 Username | Username of user to the source system Password | Privileged user's password
-URL Origin | Web address to AR System server (ex: https://foo.bar.com)
+URL Origin | Web address to an external server (ex: https://acme.service-now.com)
 ___
 ## Supported Structures
 The path to the asset that does not contain variables.  _Although the Kinetic Data Platform Adapter is the preferred bridge integration the examples include configuration to get Forms assets from the Kinetic Data Platform._